humbhionline/humbhionline/src/main/resources/templates/blog/markdown/social.md

 1. Social media ads/seo for enroling  volunteers to drive Seller engagement.
 4. Training a core-team to hand hold volunteers who are onboarding sellers.
 2. Design volunteer incentives to onboard sellers and their catalog.
-3. Explore consulting oppurtunities  to companies who wish create a market place with our open sourced code.
+3. Consulting to companies who wish create a market place with our open sourced code.
 4. Help Small Food Operators to get Gov fssai registrations.
-4. Auto Rate based on frequent purchases.
+4. Auto Rate products , sellers  and buyers based on frequent purchases.

 ## Long Term Plans